Mayo Clinic: Current practice

+Criticism

+Opposition to the "Keeping Nurses at the Bedside Act"

+In May 2023, Mayo Clinic lobbied against two statewide health care bills, the Keeping Nurses at the Bedside Act (KNABA) and the Health Care Affordability Board, threatening to pull over 4 billion dollars in investments into new facilities and infrastructure in the Mayo Clinic Rochester campus unless the Affordability Board bill was scrapped and the KNABA was amended to exempt Mayo Clinic from any staffing mandates.
+The KNABA required hospitals to establish committees that allowed nurses and other staff to evaluate staffing workloads in order to address a so-called "care crisis" and a shortage in hospital staff.
+The Health Care Affordability Board would allow hospitals, doctors, and insurers to be fined for failing to lower costs or allowing costs to run out of control.
+The Minnesota Nurses Association spoke out against Mayo's demands, characterizing them as "unethical" and "attempt(s) to override democracy."
+These lobbying attempts were successful, with the mandated nurse staffing levels scrapped and the Health Care Affordability Board legislation being changed from a board empowered to levy fines to a bill that "requires state health officials to review health care cost growth but gives them no authority to set targets."
+Minnesota state senator Erin Murphy called Mayo's efforts to gut the bill "corporate hijacking" in an op-ed published in the Star Tribune.

 Innovation

-Mayo Clinic remains at the forefront of medical innovation leading hundreds of clinical trials and offering groundbreaking therapies, such as CAR-T and proton therapies.
-They are currently one of the leading research centers for the COVID-19 epidemic and were one of the first institutions offering plasma exchange for this patient population.

 Mayo Clinic has adopted more than 15,000 mobile devices from Apple for patient care, including the iPad, iPad Mini, and iPhone.
 Mayo Clinic then created an app for these devices called Synthesis Mobile, which integrated hundreds of their health systems.
-For Mayo Clinic Care Network members, more apps were created to help patients see their medical records or ask clinicians for assistance.
-In 2014, Mayo Clinic was developing an app for Apple's HealthKit to help users maintain healthy lifestyles and warn of certain health signs that need attention.
+More apps were developed for Mayo Clinic Care Network members to help patients see their medical records or ask clinicians for assistance.
+In 2014, Mayo Clinic was developing an app for Apple's HealthKit to help users maintain healthy lifestyles and warn of certain health signs that require attention.

-Mayo Clinic, in collaboration with real estate firm Delos Living, launched the Well Living Lab in September 2015.
-This research facility is designed to simulate real-world, non-hospital environments to allow Mayo Clinic researchers to study the interaction between indoor spaces and human health.

-The Mayo Clinic Center for Innovation, established in 2008, was one of the pioneers of innovation in healthcare.
-It has since worked on over 270 projects and is often looked to as a role model for using design in healthcare.
+The Mayo Clinic Center for Innovation was established in 2008.
+It has since worked on over 270 projects.

 In March 2018, Mayo Clinic and Mytonomy, a healthcare education system company, partnered to provide video content for cancer patients.
-The video content is used to address important questions and answers and designed to aid in the decision-making process between patient and doctor.

-In September 2019, Mayo Clinic entered into a strategic partnership with Google for health care innovation and cloud computing, and Google planned to open its facility in Rochester, Minnesota, for Mayo Clinic.
+In September 2019, Mayo Clinic entered into a partnership with Google for healthcare innovation and cloud computing, and Google planned to open its facility in Rochester, Minnesota, for Mayo Clinic.

-In January 2020, Mayo Clinic and NTT Venture Capital joined a $60 million financing for biomedical software startup nference.
+In January 2020, Mayo Clinic and NTT Venture Capital joined a $60 million financing for the biomedical software startup Inference.

+In March 2023, Mayo Clinic disclosed that they are using AI technology to write content.
+The AI content is used to write in plain language, choose words that are inclusive, and optimize content for search applications.